psjdev30/Week-6-Lab-Exercise/.ipynb_checkpoints/README-checkpoint.md

 # Week-6-Lab-Exercise
+Prateek Jukalkar

-This program takes the user's full name & age and prints a statement that includes the user's name and how old they are in years.
+What the program does: Takes the user's full name & age as input and prints a statement that includes the user's name and how old they are in years.